-- to (str) The recipient's email address.

-- subject (str) The subject line of the email.

-- text (str) The body of the email.
+- to (str, list/tuple, or None) The recipient's email address, or a list of addresses. - subject (str) The subject line of the email. - text (str) The body of the email. - toAdmins (bool) To send an email to all site administrators, set this to True, which will override any "to" argument that was passed.